 SacRT GO Paratransit Services: Service Transition Q&As

-What is paratransit service?
+What is ADA paratransit service?

 What is the difference between an “ADA” ride and a “non-ADA” ride?

 An “ADA” ride is one that begins and ends within ¾ mile of an “active” bus route or light rail station.
 A good way to think about this would be: Could this trip be taken by a customer of SacRT that was not ADA paratransit eligible?
+This is service that is required by all public transit agencies.

-A “non-ADA” trip is one that begins and/or ends at a place where there is either no fixed route service within ¾ of a mile, or where that service does not run, do to the time of day, or day of week.
+A “non-ADA” trip is one that begins and/or ends at a place where there is either no fixed route service within ¾ of a mile, or where that service does not run, due to the time of day, or day of week.

 I have a subscription ride; will I be able to keep this ride after the transition?